-Reduce the heat to medium-low and add the loose black tea.
+Then its time to add the loose black tea.
 If you do not have loose black tea, simply cut open two teabags and mix those in.
-The teabag itself absorbs a lot of the flavor so we want to add loose tea.
+The teabag itself absorbs a lot of the flavor so it's better to add loose tea.
 The tea will cause the water to bubble and rise, so stir the tea in, folding it into the water as it will want to sit to the top.
-Let this brew with the mixture for another minute.
-The color will turn from a dark red to dark brown.

-Next, you will add the milk, sugar and more cardamom.
+Immediately after, add the milk, and sugar.
 Indian tea is always sweet so sugar is a must.
 I recommend using brown sugar.
-Adding cardamom again with the milk allows the flavor to be absorbed deeper, amplifying the taste of the cardamom.
-Once you have added all three, stir the tea mixture on medium high heat.
-Do not step away now as the milk will soon start to boil and it can get messy if you don't reduce the heat on time.
+Then stir the tea mixture and do not step away now as the milk will soon start to boil and it can get messy if you don't reduce the heat on time!
 Once it start to boil, reduce the heat low - low enough for it to keep to a steady simmer without boiling over.
-Let this simmer for another ten minutes.
+Let this simmer for five minutes.

 Once brewed, pour the tea into your cup using a tea strainer, and voila!
 Masala Chai without a ticket to India!